 Some media are less affected by this than others.
 Since comedy relies on what an individual finds funny, this is the genre of movie most likely to spur on Critical Dissonance.
 One critic may find a movie hilarious while another finds it tacky.
 Switch out comedy for the horror genre and you get the same polarizing results.
 Art — all kinds, not just abstract — is notoriously subject to this.
 And architects get hit with it all the time.

 In general, this trope has historically been uncommon with video games, partly due to the far greater reliance on reviews among gamers, and partly because the technical side (gameplay, graphics, etc.) tends to carry more weight with games than with books or TV.
 Additionally, good gameplay (at least in terms of, say, lacking glitches) is much more black-and-white than a good story, writing, or acting.
-When Critical Dissonance does occur with games, it is more often than not because gamers thought that the critics had been overly kind (like the Four Point Scale), or had even been paid upfront by the publishers as part of an advertising and/or first look article special.
+However, video-game journalism is infamous for its frightening degree of corruption, to the point where reviewers who don’t sufficiently praise games that buy enough advertising space on their stomping grounds tend to get fired pretty quickly.
+When Critical Dissonance does occur with games, it is more often than not because gamers thought that the critics had been overly kind (like the Four Point Scale), or had even been paid upfront by the publishers as part of an advertising and/or first-look article special.

 Niche media may particularly suffer this because some or all of the critics assigned to review it aren’t members of its target demographic, or don’t even have a basic knowledge of the genre.
 To look at it another way, if the business model involves an audience who will actively seek it out, those people will be predisposed to enjoy it, whereas critics who see it out of professional necessity will not have that selection bias.